 In view of the definition of “input service” which means any service used by the manufacturer, whether directly or indirectly, in or in relation to the manufacture of final products, the input service does not have to used directly in the manufacture of final products, it may be a service which is only indirectly used in relation to the manufacture of final products.

 Thus, the impugned order denying the Cenvat credit is not sustainable.
 The same is set aside.
-The appeal was thus, allowed in the favour of assessee.
+The appeal was thus, allowed in the favor of assessee.

 Analysed by CA Saurabh Chokhra